cloudflare/cloudflare-docs/content/d1/learning/local-development.md

 # Develop locally

-D1 has fully-featured support for local development, running the same version of D1 as we run globally.
-Local development uses [wrangler](/workers/wrangler/install-and-update/), our command-line interface, for managing local development sessions and state.
+D1 has fully-featured support for local development, running the same version of D1 as Cloudflare runs globally.
+Local development uses [wrangler](/workers/wrangler/install-and-update/), the command-line interface for Workers, to manage local development sessions and state.

 ## Starting a local development session